GilbertoJNJ/LogiStockAPI/README.md

 * [5.
 How To Use](#how-to-use)

 ## Description
-:trophy: Registry, update or delete products in a database;
+:trophy: Registry, update or delete products in the system;

-:trophy: Lists all the products of an establishment and searches by name;
+:trophy: Return a paginated list of products or find by barcode or ID;

-:trophy: Control stock by increasing or decreasing the quantity of products.
+:trophy: Control stock levels by increasing or decreasing the quantity.

 ## Technologies
 - <img src="https://img.shields.io/static/v1?label=java&message=language&color=red&style=for-the-badge&logo=java"/>